 A career in nursing offers daily satisfaction for those who have a genuine desire to help others.
 One of the greatest rewards for a nurse can be the knowledge that his or her skill has helped relieve suffering or save a life.
-Just a few of the benefits a career in nursing often include are a wide range of job opportunities in almost any location, above-average income, flexible work hours, child care, and educational benefits.
+Just a few of the benefits a career in nursing often include are a wide range of job opportunities in almost any location, above-average income and flexible work hours.

-When you graduate from the WWU School of Nursing you will be well-prepared for a successful and fulfilling career.
+When you graduate from the WWU School of Nursing you will be well-prepared for successful nursing practices in a wide variety of settings.

 The WWU Nursing program offers one bachelor degree.